PEOPLE

 PROFESSOR, UNIVERSITY OF WASHINGTON BIOLOGY DEPARTMENT

 Dr. Bergstrom’s research uses mathematical, computational, and statistical models to understand how information flows through biological and social systems.
 With Jevin West, Bergstrom created the Calling BS curriculum, which received international attention and is now being used at more than 70 universities around the world.
-Bergstrom’s CIP faculty appointment was made in March 2020 and renewed in March 2022.
+Bergstrom’s CIP faculty appointment was made in March 2020 and renewed in March 2022 and March 2024.

 MARY FAN